-Two types of Power Series Arithmetic (called Type-I PSA and Type-II PSA) were proposed by Kashiwagi \cite{kashiwagi1995proc, kashiwagi1995power}, and have been packaged in \cite{kashiwagikv}.
+Two types of Power Series Arithmetic (called Type-I PSA and Type-II PSA) have been packaged in \cite{kashiwagikv}.
+Although describing PSAs in detail increases this paper's capacity, we explain here them to guarantee the self-containedness of this paper.
+The other reason is that there are few detailed English documents about PSAs to which can be referred.
 Both PSAs were originally designed to perform operations for sets of continuous functions defined on a closed interval $D=[\underline{d},\overline{d}]$ with $\underline{d},\,\overline{d}\in \mathbb{R}$, written in the form

 where each $u_{i}$ ($i=0,1,2,\cdots,n$) is a real number or a real interval $[\underline{u_{i}},\overline{u_{i}}],\ \underline{u_{i}}\leq\overline{u_{i}}$.
 Type-I PSA performs such operations with neglecting terms of degree higher than $n$.
 Therefore, Type-I PSA gives approximate results of the operations.
-On the other hand, Type-II PSA gives a verified result of such operations, that is, the operation result from Type-II PSA includes the correct operation result in a strict mathematical sense.
-In this section, we introduce the original Type-II PSA in the one-dimensional case together with some operation examples.
-Subsequently, we present a generalization of Type-II PSA to the higher-dimensional cases in order to obtain a verified inclusion such as \eqref{taylorexpansionS11}.
+On the other hand, Type-II PSA gives a rigorous result of such operations; that is, an operation result from Type-II PSA always includes the correct operation result in a strict mathematical sense.

+In the following, we introduce the original Type-II PSA in the one-dimensional case.
+Subsequently, we present a generalization of Type-II PSA to higher-dimensional cases to obtain rigorous enclosures such as \eqref{taylorexpansionS11}.